-The Annual Action Plan (AAP) is a strategic document used by the City to provide detailed information of proposed activities and/or projects that will maximize the benefits of federal CDBG and HOME funds to low and moderate-income persons and families in the City of Goldsboro.
-The City anticipates FY 2021-2022 allocations to be \$328,479 in the Community Development Block Grant Program (CDBG) and \$214,732 in the Home Investment Partnership Program (HOME).
+The Annual Action Plan (AAP) is a strategic document used by the City to provide detailed information of proposed activities and/or projects that will maximize the benefits of federal CD-BG and HOME funds to low and moderate-income persons and families in the City of Goldsboro.
+The City anticipates FY 2021-2022 allocations to be \$348,980 in the Community Development Block Grant Program (CDBG) and \$250,738 in the Home Investment Partnership Program (HOME).
 Additionally, the City will have available approximately \$62,410 in prior year CDBG funds and \$338,815 in prior year HOME funds (prior year balances as of March 2, 2021).
 The City has also received an additional allocation of CDBG-CV in the amount of \$220,749.

-The City of Goldsboro's draft of the Annual Action Plan will made available for public review and comment from April 5, 2021 through May 7, 2021 at 5:00 p.m.
-Copies will be placed at public access sites such as the desk of the City Receptionist and the office of the City Clerk, both at the City Hall Annex, 200 North Center Street; the Community Relations Office at City Hall, 214 North Center Street; the Wayne County Public Library, 100 East Ash Street, the Goldsboro Housing Authority, 1729 Edgerton Street; and on the City's website at www.goldsboronc.gov.
+The City of Goldsboro's draft of the Annual Action Plan is available for public review and comment from April 5, 2021 through May 7, 2021 at 5:00 p.m.
+Copies have been placed at public access sites such as the desk of the City Receptionist and the office of the City Clerk, both at the City Hall Annex, 200 North Center Street; the Community Relations Office at City Hall, 214 North Center Street; the Wayne County Public Library, 1001 East Ash Street; the Goldsboro Housing Authority, 1729 Edgerton Street; and on the City's website at www.goldsboronc.gov.
+Comments will be received and incorporated into the final AAP and amended CDBG-CV until 5 p.m. on May 7, 2021.
+The final version of the AAP and amended CDBG-CV plan will be submitted to HUD on or before May 15, 2021.